cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

 }
 ```

 We're being a little quick and dirty with IOExceptions but the happy path will work fine.
-Now time to delve into the converting an `InputStream` into an abstract syntax tree.
+Now time to delve into the converting an `InputStream` into a tree of Truffler expressions.

 Reading
 -------

-We still need to convert out program text into an in-memory tree of expressions.
 Typically, languages break this up into two stages: lexing (text -> tokens), parsing (tokens -> syntax tree).
 I'm going to take another page from lisp history and combine lexing and paring into one step: reading.
 Because we were careful in defining the syntax of Truffler, we can easily hand-write a reader that only needs one character of look ahead to determine what token is being read.

-The basic flow of the reader is to read one character then dispatch to specialized readers depending on the character read.
+The basic flow of the reader is to read one character then dispatch to specialized read methods depending on the character read.
 Our `readNode` function:

 ```java
 public static Node readNode(PushbackReader pstream) throws IOException {